Case study overview

 All real records

-Built on real data,
+Built on real data, not assumptions.

 June 2025 → 2026